jesus-jpeg/patent-pending/readme.md

   </tr>
 </table>

+## Official project deadline: 6 days.

+Week 12:
+* DAY 1: 25-04-2023 | Gladys/izzy/JC meeting: Project discussion, Tasks assignments and division.
+* DAY 2: 27-04-2023 | Gladys/izzy/JC meeting: Starting with Trello, merging python scripts, starting to work on SQL and storytelling brainstorming
+* DAY 3: 28-04-2023 | Gladys/izzy/JC meeting: Futher improvments to the code and opening discussions, more task assigments and divison, SQL part done.

+Week 13:
+* DAY 1: 02-05-2023 | Gladys/izzy/JC meeting:
+* DAY 2: 06-05-2023 | Gladys/izzy/JC meeting:
+* DAY 3: 09-05-2023 | Presentation day

-## About sandboxes,
+## ...About sandboxes,

 * They are just awesome and are basically a shared python playground for testing (mostly, [JC](https://github.com/jesus-jpeg) work !)

-## About python scripts,
+## ...About python scripts,

 * 01_data_extraction: We extracted and take a quick look to our data.
 Our target variable will be price and we decided to create a new feature called “house lifetime” (based on the subtraction of the current year and either year_renovated -if is not equal to 0- or the year built).
 Also, we draw general conclusions on how to use the data.
 * 02_data_cleaning: We check for duplicates, NaN or empty space.
 About dates (when the house was sold), we extracted the year and then encoded months with get_dummies, we also saved geographical information in a different dataset (Seattle), created “house_lifetime” feature and, lastly, kindly moved our target (price) to the right.
 * 03_eda: It felt like the actual data cleaning.
 We chekced distributions, skewness, outliers and correlations.
 We considered checking imbalance data, but made no sense in a Linear Regression model.

+## Model Results

+## Testing the Model

 ## Model refining,

+## Testing the New Model

 * We discussed about making “house_lifetime” based on the last year of the dataset, instead of the current year (2023).
 * We discussed about making year a continuous variable, (e.g, 2013,02 to represent february) to have a a single feature that represents yearly trends.

-## Changes

-## Model Results

-## Testing the Model

 ## Tools
 **Enviornments**